febbraiod/legal_aid/README.md

 Setup all Pundit permissions

-user delete (only admin may delete) case update and delete (only admins may delete, only users assigned to the case can edit)
+user delete (only admin may delete)

+case update and delete (only admins may delete, only users assigned to the case can edit)

+check css for case show page

-owners and admins can delete notes => this is working but not with pundit. i coded my own work around.
+owners and admins can delete notes => this is working but not with authorize @record. not sure why?

 users/id/cases
 only available to user and admin?(is this neccesary? why are we hiding this route?)